 “Take care,” Tom replied.
 Maria smiled, put her head down and continued the cortege out the Starbucks.

-The next morning Tom wept.
+The next morning, while driving, Tom wept.
 It was short but a good weep.
 It was the mourning of a future that wasn’t to be and therefore a weep was well-earned.

-“What leads to a truer life,” Tom pondered.
-“Man-made or natural ethics?”
-Tom would learn the answer.
+“What leads to a truer life,” Tom pondered. “man-made or natural ethics?”

 Maria would think of Tom many times since that day wondering who the man was wearing a blue ball cap that greeted her in the tiniest of Starbucks in the District of Yorkville in the City of Toronto in the Country of Canada, four-thousand kilometres from her provenance.